 - Impact: How does the issue affect the community?
 What is the impact of the issue?
 How does the community perceive the situation?

 Identify the data sources

 Once you have decided on your questions, there are numerous data sources that can help inform your understanding of the issue.
-Information can be sourced from both quantitative data and/or qualitative data as well as from primary and secondary data sources.
+Information can be sourced from quantitative and/or qualitative data as well as from primary and secondary data sources.

 Quantitative data are measures of values or counts and are expressed as numbers.2

 Qualitative data are measures of ‘types’ and may be represented by a name, symbol, or a number code.2